maddada/ai-devtools/README.md

 ## Summary:

-This app lets you view your full conversations with Claude Code by making the jsonl conversation files that Claude Code stores look nice.
+This app lets you view your full conversations with Claude Code by making the jsonl conversation files that Claude Code stores in `~/.claude/projects` look nice.

 Doesn't hide anything including tool calls, warmup messages, etc.